-It had been 3 months without a whisper from the umpteen companies I applied to for work.
+For 3 months I applied to an umpteen number of companies without a whisper of response.
 I was more than disgruntled.
 Didn’t I have shiny new degrees?
 Wasn’t that the point of university – get a degree to get a well-paying satisfying job?
 I had followed the rules of society and, apparently, missed the fine print.
 Why does every entry-level position want 5 years of experience and offer a salary comparable to my part-time high school job?

 What The Hell?!